|

 69 |

-The insertion sort algorithm maintains the two
+The insertion sort maintains the two

 The insertion sort can be very fast and efficient when used with smaller